This is an excerpt from my presentation on publishing. It's by no means exhaustive, just a little help to get you started.

 Site to find free-lance editors, cover artists, etc. Reedsy.
 You tell them what you need, they match you with someone who can do that. https://reedsy.com/#/freelancers

 To make Kindle E-books: Kindle Digital Platform- https://kdp.amazon.com/

 To make paperback books through Amazon: CreateSpace- https://www.createspace.com/

-To make paperback books through Ingram (so bookstores can order them without admitting that that awful Amazon exists J) IngramSpark- http://ingramspark.com/
+To make paperback books through Ingram (It's more expensive, but bookstores can order them without admitting that "awful Amazon" exists.)
+IngramSpark- http://ingramspark.com/

 To publish just about anything to various outlets: Smashwords- http://smashwords.com/

 Bowker is the only US provider of ISBNs.
 If you buy from anyone else, they’ve bought from Bowker and are reselling them to you. http://www.bowker.com/

 U.S. Copyright office: again, if you get “help” with your copyright, you’re paying someone to fill out the short form the government requires and paying a LOT more for it. www.copyright.gov/

 BEWARE sites help authors navigate the dangerous waters of publishing.
 They rate publishers and agents by complaints received, so I always check before I deal with an unknown entity.

 Writer Beware: www.sfwa.org/other-resources/for-authors/writer-beware